Inside Man (2023 film): Production

 In March 2022, it was announced that Emile Hirsch, Lucy Hale, Ashley Greene and Greg Finley would star in the film.

 Principal photography began in March 2022 in Los Angeles and New York.

 Release

 In February 2023, Vertical Entertainment purchased the North American rights to the film, then titled The Gemini Lounge, after the name of a bar in Brooklyn, which was frequented by the mob.

 The film was released in theaters and on demand on August 11, 2023.

+Reception

+Andrew Stover of Film Threat scored the film a 7 out of 10.

+Leslie Felperin of The Guardian awarded the film two stars out of five.